nanameru/url-context-mcp/README.md

   - Claude CLI one-liner example: shown below
   - Or set it in your shell before launching

+### Published Package
+This MCP server is now available as a published npm package: `@nanameru/url-context-mcp`
+- No need to clone the repository locally
+- Can be run directly via `npx @nanameru/url-context-mcp@latest`
+- See setup instructions below for Cursor and Claude Code

 ### Build locally
 ```bash
 cd /Users/kimurataiyou/url-context-mcp